Kilwa Kisiwani: Historical significance

 The Swahili cemeteries are located on the edge of the town, which is common for the Swahili region, and large, open spaces were likely used for social gatherings.
 An important city for trade, around the 13th century there were increased fortifications and a greater flow of goods.
 For these to take place, there would need to be a form of political administration overseeing the city, controlling the movement of goods.
-Much of the trade network was with the Arabian peninsula.
-Kilwa Kisiwani reached its highest point in wealth and commerce between the 13th and 15th centuries CE.
+Much of the trade network was with the Arabian Peninsula.
+Kilwa Kisiwani reached its highest point in wealth and commerce between the 13th and 15th centuries.

-Evidence of growth in wealth can be seen with the appearance of stone buildings around the 13th century CE, before which all of the buildings were wattle-and-daub.
+Evidence of growth in wealth can be seen with the appearance of stone buildings around the 13th century, before which all of the buildings were wattle-and-daub.
 The socio-economic status of the individuals residing there can be inferred from the type of structure they were living in.
 Among Kilwa's trade exports were spices, tortoiseshell, coconut oil, ivory, and aromatic gums, as well as gold.
 At around this time, Kilwa had seized control of the trade of gold at Sofala, Mozambique.
 The wealthier residents of Kilwa owned exotic textiles and foreign ceramics, though items such as luxury clothes are not preserved in the archaeological record.
 For approximately 500 years, Kilwa minted its own coins.
 This lasted from about 1100-1600 CE and the coins have been found across the region, including Great Zimbabwe.

 Marine resources were abundant and used for food, supplemented by the surrounding land.
 Due to the impact the sea had on Kilwa, including marine resources and trade opportunities, the archaeological investigation of the harbors and ports is considered to be of high importance.
 The topsoil that covers the limestone at Kilwa was of poor quality, and so food sources on land came from the areas of higher ground.
 However, the soil in the Kilwa region would have been suitable for growing cotton, which could be used in sail manufacturing.
-12th century spindle whorls have been found, indicating that cotton was used and processed in this area.
+Spindle whorls from the 12th century have been found, indicating that cotton was used and processed in this area.